What style of house is this? (and does it even matter?)

 And I know how to tell it.

-Instead of marketing it with a list of features and upgrades (although it had plenty), I focused on painting a vivid picture.
+In addition to marketing a list of features and upgrades (it had plenty), I focused on painting a vivid picture.
 I invited buyers to imagine living two lives at once:

 If you’ve followed my work, you know I love Magnolia — and not just for its views of Puget Sound and charming village feel.
 It's because every corner, every house, has its own story to tell.